steamer2544/flask-content-library/readme.md

    ```
    The application will be available at http://127.0.0.1:5001.

+6. For test the api

+   add key Accept : application/json in header

 # Seeding Data
 The `seed.py` script initializes the database with the following: